yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 }
 ```

-This might appear overwhelming at first glance but we'll through each individual part together.
+This might appear overwhelming at first glance but we'll walk through each individual part together.

 - We start off with a few imports.